Profile Monitoring via Eigenvector Perturbation: Background

 \subsection{Eigenvector Perturbation}

-Monitoring eigenspaces is a popular technique in the change-point detection and SPC literature.
-For example, the procedure by \citet{WangSamworth2018} applies change-point detection of a univariate projection of high dimensional time-series to a left singular vector of a matrix containing information about the time series being monitored.
-Principal component analysis type methods have been explored by \cite{Shiau2009,WangMei2018,Odom2018} and others.
-To the best of our knowledge, application of $l_2$ distance based perturbation of eigenvector is new to the profile monitoring and the SPC literature.
-To define this eigenvector perturbation more explicitly, let us define $\bm{M} = \widetilde{\bm{M}} + \bm{E}$, where $\widetilde{\bm{M}}\in \mathbb{R}^{w \times w}$ is symmetric and fixed and $\bm{E}$ is some random perturbation matrix.
+Monitoring eigenspaces is popular in the change-point detection and SPC literature.
+Principal component analysis (PCA) type methods have been explored by \citet*{ColosimoPacellaRoundnessProfilesfPCA2007, Viveros-Aguilera2014, WangMei2018} and others.
+To the best of our knowledge, application of $\ell_2$ distance based EP is new to the SPC literature.
+To define this EP more explicitly in a general context, let us express a square matrix $\bm{M}\in \mathbb{R}^{w \times w}$ as $\bm{M} = \widetilde{\bm{M}} + \bm{E}$, where $\widetilde{\bm{M}}\in \mathbb{R}^{w \times w}$ is fixed matrix and $\bm{E}$ is some random perturbation matrix.
 Let $\bm{v}$ and $\tilde{\bm{v}}$ respectively be the leading eigenvectors of $\bm{M}$ and $\widetilde{\bm{M}}$ with corresponding eigenvalues $\lambda$ and $\tilde{\lambda}$.
-The goal is to answer the question: ``{\it Under certain assumptions of $\widetilde{\bm{M}}$ and $\bm{E}$, how `far' can the $j$th leading eigenvector $\bm{M}$ be from the $j$th leading eigenvector of $\widetilde{\bm{M}}$?}'' To employ eigenvector perturbation to profile monitoring, we must do two things.
-First, we must define a matrix $\bm{M}$ that reflects in-control conditions, and secondly we must set a control limit based on either the possible values of $\bm{E}$ or a sample of eigenvector perturbations under in-control conditions.
+The goal is to answer the question: {\it ``Under certain assumptions about $\widetilde{\bm{M}}$ and $\bm{E}$, how `far' can the $j$th leading eigenvector ${\bm{v}}_j$ of $\bm{M}$ be from the $j$th leading eigenvector $\tilde{\bm{v}}_j$ of $\widetilde{\bm{M}}$?''} To employ EP to profile monitoring, we must do two things: (1) choose $\bm{M}$ appropriately to reflect IC conditions, and (2) set a control limit based on either the possible values of $\bm{E}$ or a sample of EPs under IC conditions.